nikoYi/CACHeCoin/README.md

 *Note*: The user **kalgecin** on bitcointalk was compromized but he is still active here on github and has write access to this repository.

-*Note*: **vertoe** is in no way related or associated with Fibonacci.
-Jasin Lee is officially an idiot and can't damage this project.

 * Scrypt-Jane-based coin
 * No ASIC miners
 * Difficulty adjustment every block.